korpling/pepperModules-MergingModule/README.md

 | m | 10 | 18  |
 | ... |... | ... |

-With this map the offsets for tokens pointing to the textual datasource can be mapped between the two documents using the normalized text as base.
+With these maps the offsets for tokens pointing to the textual datasource can be mapped between the two documents using the normalized text as base.

-## Merging of tokens and other nodes and edges
+## Merging of tokens, other nodes and edges
 For each token it is now possible to detect if there is a merging partner in the other document or not with the use of the computed offsets.
+In our example let the first text be tokenized as follows: *tok1*(this), *tok2*(is), *tok3*(a), ... .
+And let the second text be tokenized like this: *tokA*(this), *tokB*(is), *tokC*(a), ... .
+Regarding the offsets of the normalized columns of both tables we can align the tokens of both texts by their start and end position.
+A mapping would look like this:

+*tok1* --> *tokA*    : start: 1, end: 3
+*tok2* --> *tokB*    : start: 4, end: 5
+*tok3* --> *tokC*    : start: 6, end: 6
+...
-In case, there is no merging partner, the token is copied.
-In case there is a merging partner, all annotations on the token are copied.
+These pairs are the merging partners.
+When there is a merging partner, all annotations of that token are copied.
+In case, there is no merging partner, a token is copied from one document to the other.
 Since Salt is a graph based model, each linguistic annotation and structure is modeled as either a node an edge or a label.
 That means, basing on tokens, the graphs can be traversed in a bottom up like traversal to visit each node and each edge.
 To be more precise we give an example.
 Imagine the two following document structures:

 1. document structure 1